This Gingerbread Latte Cake is your favorite Holiday drink in cake form! Gingerbread spice cake layers with an espresso buttercream.

 It’s important to chill the cake between frosting layers so that the white frosting doesn’t smush into the espresso frosting.
 This will ruin the scalloped effect, and the frostings can start to blend together.

 After that, it was just some simple dollops on top using a Wilton 4B tip, some nopareils and crispearls, and some chopped candied ginger.

 If you’re a Gingerbread Latte fan like I am, you will LOVE this cake.
-It’s the perfect combination of delicious holiday flavours.
-If you wanted to amp up the flavour even more, you could add some chopped ginger and/or espresso powder right into the cake batter.
+It’s the perfect combination of delicious holiday flavors.
+If you wanted to amp up the flavor even more, you could add some chopped ginger and/or espresso powder right into the cake batter.